Introduction to PCIe Express:

 PCIe Pin descriptions:

 PCIe comes in two configurations: 1 lane called PCIe x1 and 16 lane PCIe x16.
 It is a serial bus point-to-point protocol.
 General processors use the smallest PCI x1 slots.
 Graphic cards use the longest PCI x16 slots.
-PCIe x1 interface has 36 pins arranged in pair of 18 pins.
+PCIe x1 interface has 36 pins arranged in pairs of 18 pins.
 Out of 36 pins, only 6 pins are functional pins and the remaining are power or auxiliary pins.
-The six functional pins operate as differential pair of signals.
+The six functional pins operate as differential pairs of signals.
 Differential signals are more immune to external interferences.
 They consume low power and help in clock recovery.
 PCIe x1 signal description is shown in Table 2.

 Table 2 PCIe 1x signal description

 Multi-lane PCIe uses many of these functional signals except the REFCLK differential pair.
-For example, a two-lane PCIe uses five signal pairs with REFCLK and two PET and two PER pairs.
+For example, a two-lane PCIe uses five signal pairs with REFCLK and two PET, and two PER pairs.
 PCIe x16 uses thirty-three signal pairs.

 PCIe stack